 My contribution to this discussion is to offer an analogy that might be useful in both explaining the problem to a broader audience, and narrowing down where the line between the two competing theories lies.

 Imagine a highway full of potholes (structural holes on the road of life).
-At one end of highway people start their lives with certain endowments of vehicles (wealth), certain starting points, either near lots of potholes, or near smooth parts of road (social capital), and certain levels of driver training (education).
-This is the structure, or the setup of the problem in which individuals then make decisions about how to navigate the highway without falling into a pothole of poverty.
+At one end of the highway, people start their lives with certain endowments of vehicles (wealth), certain starting points, either near lots of potholes, or near smooth parts of the road (social capital), and certain levels of driver training (education).
+This is the structure, or the setup, of the situation in which individuals then make decisions about how to navigate the highway without falling into a pothole of poverty.